 Apart from MiFID Quick Fix changes, what analysis ESMA is carrying out to assess whether certain MIFIR obligations should be eliminated or reduced?

-Action point: The proposed action was to address ESMA/European Commission and ask them for a public statement on the implementation issues arising from the recent Quick Fix MiFID reform.
-Together with that, there was also the idea to take this opportunity to include some specific things that are missing from the reform, mainly those that we haven’t seen in the consultation papers or the ESMA report.
+Action point: It was decided to address ESMA and the European Commission and ask them for a public statement on the implementation issues arising from the recent Quick Fix MiFID reform (along the lines of the points contained in Ignacio’s presentation, including raising some new issues that are so far missing from the proposal in the consultation papers or the ESMA report.
+Ignacio kindly agreed to prepare a first draft.
 First draft of the letter to be prepared by Ignacio (?).

 Documentation: Presentation